 Loose Handlebars Can Cause You to Lose Control

 If the handlebars on your e-scooter are even slightly loose, you can lose control of it.
-You will have a harder time turning the e-scooter, making it harder to keep your balance.
-Also, the break and throttle are both located on the handlebars; they are less likely to work properly if the handlebars are loose.
+You will have difficulty turning the e-scooter, making it harder to keep your balance.
+Also, the break and throttle are located on the handlebars; they are less likely to work correctly if they are loose.